FinBook User Guide

 -

-displays the risk level and current plans purchased by the 1st client of the Financial book data. -
+view 1displays the risk level and current plans purchased by the 1st client of the Financial book data. -

-displays the risk level and current plans purchased by the 2nd client of the Financial book data. -
+view 2displays the risk level and current plans purchased by the 2nd client of the Financial book data. -

-will display the portfolio of Alex.
+find n/Alexthenview 1will display the portfolio of Alex.

 Used command: view 1 to view portfolio of Alex Yeoh |